Panoramis Chewable Tablets for Dogs - Monthly Flea, Heartworm and Intestinal Worm Control Tablets

 Displaying items 1 - 5 of 5

-We are unable to ship this product to customers in the USA.
+Unfortunately we are unable to ship this product to customers in the USA

 Panoramis Chewable Tablets for Dogs are a meat flavoured tablet that rapidly kills fleas on dogs, prevents heartworm disease and treats roundworm, hookworm and whipworm in dogs and puppies.
 Panoramis starts to kill fleas within 30 minutes of administration and then goes on to prevent flea infestations for a further month.
 The chewable meat flavoured tablet is readily accepted by dogs and as the product is an oral medication there are no restrictions with regards to swimming or washing after treatment.
 Panoramis comes in 5 convenient sizes for dogs between 2.3 and 54 kg in weight.
 Panoramis is registered for the control of flea allergy dermatitis in dogs.
 In the US this product is known as Trifexis.